aimeos/map/README.md

 map.
 This last map is then returned and the map keys from the original map are preserved in the returned map.

-If the elements are not objects, they are skipped and if this applies to all elements, an empty map is returned.
-In case the map contains objects of mixed types and one of them doesn't implement the called method, an error will be thrown.
+If the elements are not objects or the method isn't callable, they are skipped and if this applies to all elements, an empty map is returned.

 **See also:**